 Printing Services

-Starting a Photography Business:
+Starting a Photography Business – Tips & Advice:

 After I first began thinking about starting my own business, I spent over a year practicing and honing my photography skills by shooting free sessions.
 Even after that I only took the plunge because people I didn’t know personally were asking me to take photos for them and I didn’t have enough time to do sessions free any longer.
 I still wonder if I should have started my business when I did though.

 It’s something to think long and hard about because owning a photography business can completely suck the joy out of photography for you.
 You definitely end up spending much more time on the “business” part of owning a business rather than on the creative (and fun!) parts of photography.
-I ended up shooting so many sessions last fall that (in addition to the work I do for I Heart Faces) I completely burned myself out.
+I ended up shooting so many sessions during one fall season that (in addition to the work I do for I Heart Faces) I completely burned myself out.
 The good part of that equation is that when you own your own business (if you aren’t depending on it as your sole income) you can take a break from it anytime you’d like.
 This is exactly what I decided to do when I took the winter off and spent that time photographing my kids for fun again and looking back at what I did and did not like about my business.
 I was then able to make changes accordingly to help me enjoy photography again.

 Some of my recommendations?